MarkyXXIII/MarkyXXIII/README.md

 # :wave: Hello!

 My name is Mark.
+Currently, I am a Web Developer at Builders Marketplace in Grays, Essex.<br>

-As of October 2020, I am a full-time, full-stack student with Codecademy.<br>
+As of October 2020, I enrolled on a full-stack student with Codecademy.<br>
 Listed below is what I've already covered in my course, and what is to come in the next month or two:
 <br>
 <br>